sarabacconi/NeuraGED/README.md

 ## 📄 License

-MIT License.
 Feel free to reuse and modify this code for your own research or application.
+If you find this project useful in your work, please consider citing it as:

+Bacconi, S., Costanti, F., Bianchini, M., Pancino, N., & Bongini, P. (2024).
+NeuraGED: A GNN estimation for Graph–Edit Distance.
+Procedia Computer Science, 246, 4186-4193.

 ---